revaturelabs/interviewquestions/Java.md

 <blockquote>

-OOPs stands for Object-Oriented Programming.
+OOPs stands for `Object-Oriented Programming`.
 It is a methodology to design a program to simplify the application development process.
-There are four main pillers of OOPs including encapsulation, inheritance, polymorphism, and abstraction.
+There are four main pillers of OOPs including `Encapsulation`, `Inheritance`, `Polymorphism`, and `Abstraction`.

 </blockquote>